TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 ● ATMega 2560: Processes velocity commands from the Pi, translates them to motor driver signals, and uses encoder feedback with Hall effect sensors to maintain precise wheel speed and direction.

 ● SLAM and Path Planning: Real-Time Appearance-Based Mapping (RTAB-Map) provides a ROS-based SLAM solution.
 Navigation is guided using A* or Dijkstra's algorithm on a dynamic occupancy grid.
+These methods will rely on the LiDAR and RealSeanse depth camera for accuracy and fuctionality.

 ● Coordinate System Integration:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ Earth-Centered Inertial (ECI): Though typically used in space applications,